Spike Milligan

-Terence Alan "Spike" Milligan (16 April 1918 – 27 February 2002) was an Anglo-Irish (Note: Milligan was half English and half Irish, and felt that he was entitled to British citizenship, especially after having served in the British Army for six years.
+Terence Alan "Spike" Milligan (16 April 1918 – 27 February 2002) was an Irish (Note: Milligan was half English and half Irish, and felt that he was entitled to British citizenship, especially after having served in the British Army for six years.
 When British law related to Commonwealth-born residents (which had given him a secure place in the UK) changed, he applied for a British passport in 1960.
 The application was refused, partly because he would not swear an Oath of Allegiance.
 He avoided statelessness by becoming an Irish citizen in 1962 and remained so for the rest of his life.) comedian, writer, musician, poet, playwright and actor.
 The son of an English mother and Irish father, he was born in British India, where he spent his childhood before relocating in 1931 to England, where he lived and worked for the majority of his life.

-Milligan was the co-creator, main writer, and a principal cast member of the British radio comedy programme The Goon Show, performing a range of roles including the characters Eccles and Minnie Bannister.
+Milligan was the co-creator, main writer, and a principal cast member of the British radio comedy programme The Goon Show, performing a range of roles including the characters Eccles, Minnie Bannister and Count Jim Moriarty.
 He was the earliest-born and last surviving member of the Goons.
 He took his success with The Goon Show into television with Q5, a surreal sketch show credited as a major influence on the members of Monty Python's Flying Circus.

 He wrote and edited many books, including Puckoon (1963) and a seven-volume autobiographical account of his time serving during the Second World War, beginning with Adolf Hitler: My Part in His Downfall (1971).
 He also wrote comical verse, with much of his poetry written for children, including Silly Verse for Kids (1959).